-I am a BACP Accredited therapist, working in private practice in East Finchley and Fitzrovia, Central London, offering short-term and long-term counselling on a weekly basis.
+I am a BACP Accredited therapist, working in private practice in East Finchley, offering short-term and long-term counselling on a weekly basis.
 Through a warm and supportive relationship, we will explore any difficulties you are having in your life right now.
 We will also look back into your past, to try to understand patterns of behaviour that might not be quite so effective for you today.
 By exploring feelings and experiences and building self-awareness, we will work together to move towards a positive change for the future.

 As well as private practice, I work as a volunteer counsellor with a North London Counselling Service.
 I hold a Diploma in Psychodynamic Counselling, a recognised British Association for Counselling and Psychotherapy (BACP) accredited qualification.